 Join us for this podcast about possible changes in the Florida law surrounding alimony.
-In this session, host Leon Bloder speaks with attorneys Merideth Nagel and Stephanie Modica about what these changes could mean to the citizens of the great state of Florida.
+In this session, host Leon Bloder speaks with attorney Merideth Nagel about what these changes could mean to the citizens of the great state of Florida.

 Currently, the Court’s determination of an alimony award is factual and can vary widely from case-to-case.
 Generally speaking, an alimony award is based on need and ability to pay.